n-rafael/LibForge/README.md

 # About This Repository

+THIS FORK IS FOR RESEARCH INTO AMPLITUDE (2016), which (presumably) uses a new version of Forge.

 I am keeping track of my research into RB4 customs here.

 I am working out the structure of the files in Rock Band 4.
 These are being documented in the form of 010 Editor Template files, which are in the `010` directory.